Hong Kong cuisine: Western styles

-Hong Kong-style Western cuisine
+Hong Kong–style Western cuisine

 Dishes derived from cuisines of the Western world, but not classified into a particular country, belong in this category.
-It is known in Hong Kong as sai chaan (西餐, 'Western cuisine'), and outside of Hong Kong as Hong Kong-style Western cuisine or Canto-Western cuisine.
+It is known in Hong Kong as sai chaan (西餐, 'Western cuisine'), and outside of Hong Kong as Hong Kong–style Western cuisine or Canto-Western cuisine.
 Restaurants that offer this style of cuisine are usually cha chaan teng (茶餐廳, Hong Kong-style diners) at the popular end, and sai chaan teng (西餐廳, 'Western restaurants') at the more upscale range.
 Restaurants that have come to expect tourists will likely offer both east and west menus.
 Most dishes are localised with Chinese tastes and contain Chinese and specifically Cantonese influences, such as beef tenderloin marinated in soy sauce, served in a gravy dominated by soy sauce, and with fried rice or pasta on the side.

+Cha Chaan Teng traces back to the 1940/50s.
+The working class craved similar experiences to the elites who experienced luxury meals.
+It evolved from bing sutt ("ice room") of Guangzhou in China.
+This Hong-Kong style cafe became the place for social gatherings or a quick bite.
+Eating pineapple bun (bo lo bao) and drinking milk tea became the ritual of dining at a Cha Chaan Teng.
+These cafes primarily offered meals such as wonton noodles, rice dumplings, congee, egg tarts, and "pantyhose milk tea".
+Also, increasing popularity of Japanese cuisine led to incorporation of Japanese dishes such as buttered bread and cutlets.